-The Cymbidium orchid can reach around two feet in height and has beautiful thin, long leaves.
+The Cymbidium orchid of the Orchidaceae family can reach around two feet in height and has beautiful thin, long leaves.
 The Cymbidium orchid flowers are pink, yellow, white, or green and bloom from mid-autumn to mid-spring.

-These flowers give the Cymbidium orchid colors that decorate your places splendidly, especially when mixed with other vivid orchids like the Vanda coerulea, Ascocentrum ampullaceam, and Rhynchostylis gigantea.
+These flowers give the Cymbidium genus orchids colors that decorate your places splendidly, especially when mixed with other vivid orchids like the Vanda coerulea, Ascocentrum ampullaceam, and Rhynchostylis gigantea.
 Go through this simple guide to learn more about the Cymbidium orchid’s parenting requirements.

 - What Is Cymbidium Orchid?

 What Is Cymbidium Orchid?

 The Cymbidium orchid is an evergreen plant that is native to Australia and Asia.
 These orchids are flowering plants that will always bloom and thrive no matter the season.
 In early springtime, they will produce as many as 10 to 12 flowers.

 The Cymbidium orchid is so attentive to its environment and responds to the balance of available care requirements.
 When growing Cymbidium varieties, it is important to keep an eye on the plant’s performance, detect any problems earlier, and make necessary care requirement adjustments in time.

 During the growing season, ensure sufficient water provision to your orchids.
 You should apply water to the Cymbidium orchid plant in the morning so that by evening, the growth medium will have had enough time to drain excess moisture.

 Make sure the medium is slightly dry between waterings and this usually means once or twice a week in cooler temperatures.
 During spring, summer, and fall, water uptake increases due to a high rate of plant development and transpiration so your orchid may need daily watering.